simonsobs/fg2_awg/201910_hilc_on_201906_mbs/README.md

 ## Get in touch

-For any bug report, feature request, further explanation, please write to the `#fg_awg` Slack channel or open an issue.
+For any bug report, feature request, further explanation, please write to the `#so_fg` Slack channel or open an issue.